1313e/CMasher/docs/source/user/cmap_overviews/seq_mpl_cmaps.rst

 ====================
 This colormap overview shows all sequential colormaps in *matplotlib* and *CMasher*.
 The colormaps are sorted on their name (note that colormap types are not used).
-The overview has its title set to :pycode:`"Sequential Colormaps"` instead of the default.
+The overview has its title set to :pycode:`"Sequential MPL Colormaps"` instead of the default.

 .. image:: ../images/seq_mpl_cmaps.png
     :alt: Colormap overview of all sequential colormaps in *matplotlib* and *CMasher*.